ComputeCanada/mc-hub/docs/capacity-planner.md

 Only a plan's owner and project administrators can access its full configuration or cancel it.
 Full configurations can contain passwords and Puppet configuration;
 they are stored in the application's database and are not included in project-wide list responses.
 Pending plans can be cancelled before creation starts.
-To change a pending plan, cancel it and create a replacement.
+Use **Edit plan** to change a pending plan’s dates, resources, or automatic creation setting.
+Changes replace the original plan and recheck overlapping demand.

 With automatic creation enabled, the worker starts creation at or after the start time.
 Provisioning takes additional time.
-Otherwise, use **Create manually** on the plan, then review and apply the normal Terraform plan.
-Creating through this button links the cluster to the plan.
-Creating an unrelated cluster from the ordinary creation page does not link it to a capacity plan.
+Otherwise, the user is responsible for creating the cluster.
+The API supports linking manual creation through `capacity_plan_id`; the ordinary creation page does not link a cluster to a capacity plan.

 **At the end time, linked cluster resources and their data are automatically torn down.** MC-Hub keeps the undeployed cluster configuration, repository, and Terraform